 MCDEMS Employees Approaching 8 Years Without Lost Time Incident

 McDowell County EMS employees have worked nearly 8 years without a lost time incident.
 The culture of safety change began in 2010 with the agency changing over 23 different operational procedures and implementing new training and physical fitness requirements for employees.
 The agency's safety record has gained state and national attention and is believed to be one of the longest-running safety records for any EMS agency.

 McDowell County Emergency Medical Service began its operation on July 1, 1977.
 EMS began its operation with a total of 16 employees with 5 employees working each shift.
-In the early days of the organization, the crew quarters were located in County Administration Building.
+In the early days of the organization, the crew quarters were located in the County Administration Building.
 In 1978 EMS moved into a new station located on South Garden Street which still serves as the main station for EMS.
 In 1989 a second station was added in the Old Fort community.
 This station was located within the Rocket Building at Old Fort.
 In 2002 McDowell County Board of Commissioners approved the construction of a new Old Fort EMS Station on US 70 West in Old Fort.
 In October of 2010, EMS Station 3 was built through a joint project with the Nebo Volunteer Fire Department.

 Today McDowell County EMS paramedics remain on the cutting edge of Emergency Medicine with access to state of the art medical equipment, medical protocols that meet national standards in emergency medicine, and training programs that provide excellent opportunities for professional development.
 McDowell EMS is committed to being an active player within the community promoting injury prevention programs and public awareness on a variety of health-related topics.
 In July of 2013, McDowell EMS implemented the first Community Care Paramedic Program in Western North Carolina.